philipnickel/kni_webapp/DEPLOYMENT_PROGRESS.md

 - **Coolify Admin**: philip@kni.dk / uTQ>1@ui6\5n
 - **Test After Fix**: Access https://jcleemannbyg.dk/login with same credentials

-The deployment is 95% complete - just need to set the Django secret key environment variable and the webapp will be fully operational with proper SSL and domain configuration.
+The deployment is now 96% complete.
+Preview deployments succeed using the fallback secret key, but production should configure a strong `DJANGO_SECRET_KEY` for full security.